All student groups that do not belong to any of the categories above.

-During regular meetings we wish to exchange ideas about anarchist literature, expand our knowledge about anarchist theories, traditions and resistance struggles, and discuss the idea and possibilities of a society free of domination.
+In regular meetings, we want to exchange ideas about anarchist literature in order to acquire knowledge about anarchist theories, traditions, and resistance struggles, and to explore and discuss the idea of a society without hierarchies.

 You'll find more information on our website: dieholzschuh.ch